gep13/gep13/input/blog/using-cake-github-action.md

 :::{.alert .alert-info}
 **NOTE:**

-In order to get the above keys and tokens, you will need to create a develoepr account on Twitter.
+In order to get the above keys and tokens, you will need to create a developer account on Twitter.
 :::

 ## Event data